 Now students were HOPING to be called on.
 (How amazing is that?!)
 Even if a student didn’t answer correctly the first time, it was not embarrassing or stressful, because I gave them a chance to re-think and cued up a new song.
 This relieved some of the pressure of answering a question in front of peers.
 The walk-up music made answering math questions fun, engaged my students in learning, and the personalized intro totally increased the coolness factor for participating.

 If you’d like to try it out, here’s a Spotify playlist that you can borrow for your own Walk-Up Music activity.
-(Don’t worry, all songs are lyric-free!)
+(Don’t worry, these are lyric-free songs!)
 Let me know how it goes in the comments, or tweet at me @AngelaRuark.

 Zook, J. M., & Russotti, J. M. (2012).
 Academic self-preservation strategies and popularity in middle school.
 The Journal of Early Adolescence, 33(6), 765-785. doi: 10.1177/0272431612467229